 I have made this so many different ways, though today I'm adding in succulent shrimp and tasty lentils.
 Alright!
 Let's get cooking, my friends.

-Let’s talk about how we make red curry, shall we?
+Let's talk about how to make red curry, shall we?

 Red Curry Ingredients

 - Oil.
 Use 1 tablespoon coconut oil or vegetable oil.